thingSoC/thingSoC/reference_designs/README.md

 **thingSoC Reference Designs** are a library of thingSoC implementations that implement reference and testing circuits for demonstrating the use of the thingSoC libraries.
-These reference designs can be used and adapted as starting templates for user designs.
+These reference designs can serve as starting templates for user designs.
+Feel free to remix and customize as needed.

 Name           | Reference Design         | Notes